District of Columbia

 PRIZES & RECOGNITION

-1. Undergraduate First Prize - $500.00
+a.
+Undergraduate First Prize - $500.00

-2. Graduate First Prize - $800.00
+b.
+Graduate First Prize - $800.00

 ANNUAL PROCEDURES

-STEP 1: Students should submit completed original papers to their Faculty Advisor, Department Chair or Dean.
+Step #1.
+Students should submit completed original papers to their Faculty Advisor, Department Chair or Dean.

-STEP 2: The Advisor, Department Chair or Dean sends Entry Letters with the papers electronically (as described above) to a participating member society or to the Education Committee Chair of DCCEAS, who distributes the papers to participating member Societies.
+Step #2.
+The Advisor, Department Chair or Dean sends Entry Letters with the papers electronically (as described above) to a participating member society or to the Education Committee Chair of DCCEAS, who distributes the papers to participating member Societies.

-STEP 3: Sponsoring member societies forward their selections to the Education Committee of DCCEAS.
+Step #3.
+Sponsoring member societies forward their selections to the Education Committee of DCCEAS.

-STEP 4: A panel of Judges assembled by the DCCEAS Education Committee reviews the papers in each category; selects the winners and notifies the Presidents of the contributing Member Societies and the authors’ Advisors, Department Chairs, and/or Deans.
+Step #4.
+A panel of Judges assembled by the DCCEAS Education Committee reviews the papers in each category; selects the winners and notifies the Presidents of the contributing Member Societies and the authors’ Advisors, Department Chairs, and/or Deans.
 Member societies invite the winners to the Awards Banquet.

 Finally, recognition of the winners of the DCCEAS College Paper Competition will be at the DCCEAS Engineers Week Awards Banquet